 From there we made our way via Lake Nelson where we jumped off jetties into clear, beautiful water (just try to ignore the eels!), and then into Westport where we spent the late evening at the beach with a few drinks and marshmallows for a huge bonfire.
 It’s quite weird not being able to see anything except the glowing faces of people around you, even though you can hear the sea you have no idea how far away it is!
 We all took a moment to look up at the thousands of stars visible to us, it’s pretty amazing to see and even more amazing to think what views are hidden from us due to light pollution in our towns and cities.
 I’d highly recommend anyone to get a look at the sky in such a remote place!

-The roads of the West Coast are long and winding, so much of this portion of NZ was spent driving.
+The roads of the West Coast are long and winding, so most the Kiwi Experience West Coast itinerary was spent driving for this portion of our trip.
 Next was the journey to Greymouth, with multiple stops for walks and snacks.
 The first walk was along Cape Foulwind for a great (but deceptively long) coastal walk.
 The next stop was at Pancake Rocks in Punakaiki, without really knowing what to expect it was pretty cool to see how nature works and creates things that look somehow manmade!
 Another nap on the bus as we arrived in Greymouth (an arty looking town) in preparation for the evening of fancy dress.
 Our theme was anything but clothes for the night, so Alex and I decided to dress as bumblebees in bin bags… Sounds mad but it was actually so much fun getting everything ready and a decent bonding experience with our new bus-mates.

 We got into Lake Mahinapua late afternoon where we took the opportunity to make our own Jade jewellery by choosing a design, carving, sanding and engraving it all ourselves (well maybe not ALL ourselves but close enough).
 I was pretty chuffed with mine, having gone for a Fern leaf design for a bracelet.
 The Fern leaf represents a number of things in NZ and I couldn’t think of a better way to have a memento of the trip.
 After that we had a huge, delicious dinner before our mad fancy dress party kicked off!